 See this MSHA webpage for more help on determining if your mine site is governed by Part 46 or Part 48.

 Of course, the free MSHA Training Guide at the bottom of this article gives a lot of information about MSHA, Part 46, and Part 48 as well.

 Does MSHA Allow Mine Operators to Provide Part 46 and Part 48 Training Online?

 Yes.
 Here’s what 46.4(d) says (note that “computer-based instruction” is explicitly OK’ed):

 “Training methods may consist of classroom instruction, instruction at the mine, interactive computer-based instruction or other innovative training methods, alternative training technologies, or any combination of training methods.”

 Free Guide to Online MSHA Part 46 Training Compliance

-For more specific information about using an LMS and eLearning courses for your online mining safety training and MSHA compliance needs, including the ability to administer “real-world” training such as classroom training and field-based training, download the free guide below.
+For a LOT more information about MSHA, Parts 46 and 48, and online training solutions for MSHA compliance, including online training courses but also the ability to administer “real-world” training such as classroom training and field-based training, download the free guide to MSHA Training Requirements and Online Training Solutions below.

 Download our free guide to learn about MSHA, the MSHA Part 46 and 48 training requirements, and how to use online tools to satisfy MSHA Parts 46 and 48.